qlmyste/Telegram-UserBot/README.md

 If you just want to stay in the loop about new features or announcements you can join the [news channel](https://t.me/maestro_userbot_channel).

-If you find any bugs or have any suggestions then don't hesitate to contact me in [my support group](https://t.me/userbot_support).

 Please head to the wiki on instructions to setting it up!